State-owned enterprise: Around the world

+Asia

-SOEs among OPEC countries
+OPEC countries

 In most OPEC countries, the governments own the oil companies operating on their soil.
 A notable example is the Saudi Arabian national oil company, Saudi Aramco, which the Saudi government bought in 1988, changing its name from Arabian American Oil Company to Saudi Arabian Oil Company.
 The Saudi government also owns and operates Saudi Arabian Airlines, and owns 70% of SABIC as well as many other companies.